ali-avan/JobPostingApp/README.md

 to_dict() method used to serialize model data to JSON

- To-Do / Future Improvements
+To-Do and Future Improvements
 Add authentication and role-based access control

 Enable scraper to run via Flask route (e.g., /run-scraper)

 Add unit and integration tests for backend API

 License
 This project is for educational/demo purposes only.